vnmakarov/mir/MIR.md

         only one result, have no arguments, not use any call or any instruction with memory
       * The expression function is called during linking and its result is used to initialize the data
     * **Memory segment**: `MIR_bss_item` with optional name (`MIR_item_t MIR_new_bss (MIR_context_t ctx, const char *name, size_t len)`)
+  * Long double data item is changed to double one, if long double coincides with double for given target or ABI
   * Names of MIR functions, imports, and prototypes should be unique in a module
   * API functions `MIR_output_item (MIR_context_t ctx, FILE *f, MIR_item_t item)`
     and `MIR_output_module (MIR_context_t ctx, FILE *f, MIR_module_t module)` output item or module